 To be eligible to participate in the LEAP Connect assessments, an IEP team must verify that the student has a disability which significantly impacts cognitive functioning and meets the criteria outlined in Bulletin 1530 §505.
 Additional information can be found in the "Alternate Assessment" section of the Students with Significant Cognitive Disabilities Library.
-Eligible students will take the LEAP Connect assessments for ELA, mathematics, and science, as required by Sections 1111(b)(1)(E) and 8401 of the Elementary and Secondary Education Act of 1965.
+Eligible students will take the LEAP Connect assessments for ELA, mathematics, and science in high school by grade 11, as required by Sections 1111(b)(1)(E) and 8401 of the Elementary and Secondary Education Act of 1965.